-If the ABS pole wheel is being replaced or fitted, 100 tooth (Part no. 61789), it is important that it is fully seated on the hub and it is perfectly parallel to the hub face otherwise it will create an ABS fault reading.
+If the ABS pole wheel is being replaced or fitted, it is important that it is fully seated on the hub and it is perfectly parallel to the hub face otherwise it will create an ABS fault reading.
 If replacing or changing the ABS sensor ensure it is properly coated with the supplied anti fretting paste.